Jeffer-Hernandez/cisc_3142/Lab3/lab3.md

 The `signed` can represent positive numbers, negative numbers and zero, while `unsigned` can only represent numbers no less than zero.

+## Exercise 2.2
+>To calculate a mortgage payment, what types would you use for the rate, principal, and payment?
+Explain why you selected each type.

+I would use `double` or `float`.
+I would use a double or a float.
+Rates, payments, and figures relating to money, usually have decimal points.